yunnanpl/gps_tracker_parser_relay/README.md

   * INFO this does not seem to work on mine ST-915L

 Other functions:
  * RCONF
    * get the configuration
  * RESET
    * reset device
  * 6690000
    * request google maps link
    * INFO this triggers a wakeup too, after ~1 minute
  * 8960000xxx
    * xxx is a timezone value, for example E00
    * set time zone, by default E00 (east 00)
+ * 6660000
+   * request longitude and latitude

+Other unusual functions (maybe from other device versions):
+ * CXZT
+   * get detailed settings
+ * CQ
+   * restart command
+ * FORMAT
+   * reset command

 # Other links